IBM/openai-gym-ocaml/docs/index.md

   Gym_client.env_reset instance_id
 ```

-We now create an agent that ignore the observation of the environment
+We now create a controller that ignore the observation of the environment
 and just select a random action:
 ```ocaml
 let random_agent _obs =